The first ionisation energy is the

 that the electrons in the valence

-ns sub-shell are further from the nucleus.
+ns sub-level are further from the nucleus and shielded from the nuclear charge.

 that